abdullah-masud/weather-monitoring-system/README.md

 # Smart Weather Monitoring System

-This project collects environmental data (temperature, humidity, pressure, rain status/intensity, and light level) using an ESP32 microcontroller with I²C sensors, publishes readings via MQTT, stores data in a Flask/SQLite backend, and presents a React dashboard with user authentication (Google OAuth + email/password) and optional AI-driven analysis via OpenAI’s API.
+This project collects environmental data (temperature, humidity, pressure, rain status/intensity, and light level) using an ESP32 microcontroller with I²C sensors, publishes readings via MQTT, stores data in a Flask/SQLite backend, and presents a React dashboard with user authentication (Google OAuth + email/password) and AI-driven analysis via trained model using previous data and BOM weather reports.

 ---